 - Baste the kabobs with the basting liquid when you have about 1 minute of cooking left.

-Read more about two-zone grilling here.
+Read more about two-zone grilling set-up here.

 Serve your Koobideh with Persian steamed saffron rice and roasted tomatoes from the grill.